kampfj/Room-Matching-Machine/README.md

     PRIORITY
     Carol Green -> 1
     Bob White -> 2

+    MUST-ROOM
+    John Jacob Jingle Heimer Schmidt, Carol Green, Alice Brown  # this (for some reason or another) must be a room, and
+                                                                # this pairing is guaranteed by the algorithm before
+                                                                # preferences come into play
     ```
-Priority (the lower the better) is linked with conduct in rooms and politeness to guests - the algorithm won't construct a room with too high of a cumulative priority to avoid bothering fellow travelers in hotels (this is of course editable).
+Priority can be used in two ways: to give some participants a better chance of getting their requests by giving them a higher priority (the algorithm sorts participants in descending order of priority to give those with higher priority first dibs on their top choices).
+It can also be used to prevent exceedingly loud or impolite rooms - the algorithm won't construct a room with too high of a cumulative priority to avoid bothering fellow travelers in hotels (this is of course editable).

 2. Open `Terminal`